alishir/ims-doc/simple_walkie_talkie.md

 ## Simple Messaging Service
 According to section 10.6.2.3 in **TS 23.379** MCPTT clients could initiate group call by sending group call request to MCPTT server.
 Following is the signaling steps of pre-arranged group call:
 ![pre-arranged-group-call](./img/group_call.jpg)
+*Ali **guesses** that there are two options when establishing an MCPTT session: i) waiting for all clients to join then starting the session, and ii) starting the session as soon as the first client joins.*

 As shown in the figure the MCPTT server should receive request from client, process the request and then transmit some other request to other clients.
 So the MCPTT server should do some messaging tasks.